-Adding additional insulation is a cost effective way to make your home more comfortable year round.
-For instance, adding blown attic insulation from the typical 5” up to 18”, (upgrading from R-15 to R-38 or R-49) can save up to 20% on your heating and cooling energy bills.
+Adding additional insulation to your home is a cost-effective way to enhance year-round comfort.
+For instance, adding blown attic insulation from the typical 5” up to 18”, (upgrading from R-15 to R-38 or R-49) can save you up to 20% on heating and cooling energy bills.

 Blown-in, loose-fill insulation is usually made of fiberglass, rock wool, or cellulose, taking the form of shreds, granules, or nodules.
 This blown-in material conforms readily to building cavities and attics.
 It is especially well suited for limited-access places, and it can be blown over existing insulation for cost-effective improvements.